 All forms of advertising are a function of marketing, but not all marketing strategies can be called advertising.
 Let's explore their major differences in greater depth.

 Advertising is the process of bringing this back-end work to light by culminating everything into a neat little package.
 Its primary goal is to follow the roadmap created by the larger marketing department.
+While advertising represents a significant portion of the budget, its scope covers only a fraction of what the overall marketing function handles.

 Think of it in terms of a one-way road versus a two-way street.
 Marketing works to create a two-person conversation between a brand and a consumer.
 On the other hand, advertising is more concerned with creating a message that talks to rather than with the audience.